 3. Don’t DIY – Avoid unproven self-management

 This is really an anti-habit.
 Too often patients have settled for a variety of self-appointed treatment options that they perceive to benefit their back.
 Most of the time these ‘tactics’ are just maskers of pain and don’t alleviate the true cause of back pain.
 The danger with self-management strategies is that many of these can end up doing more harm than good.

 The types of things that I have come across include intense wriggling of the hips or neck, stretches that involve poor technique, misusing aids such as pillows/back rests as well as self-massage or manipulation.

 Treatment is often impeded early on as we spend (waste) time on un-learning some of these self-management techniques that have stemmed from poor habit creation.
-It adds an extra hurdle, which could easily have been avoided if treatment was sought at an earlier juncture.
+If you notice that you are experiencing back pain, you should go and speak to your doctor.
+There’s no use sitting there in pain, when there are specialists out there, with solutions that could be offered to you.
+This will definitely work out in your favour, even if you are offered another form or method to help manage your back pain.
+Either way, if you don’t ask, you won’t get.
+Plus, suffering in silence just adds an extra hurdle, which could easily have been avoided if treatment was sought at an earlier juncture.

 Exercise Right recommends: